housecurve/housecurve.github.io/docs/manual/file_formats.md

 ### Impulse reponses

 A monural [WAV](https://en.wikipedia.org/wiki/WAV) formatted audio file containing the impulse response of all filters together.
 Samples are 32-bit floating point.
 The impulse peak is at the first sample, normalized to 1.0.
 The overall length is 128k samples (roughly 3 seconds at a sample rate of 44.1 KHz).
-Note - because the impulse is normalized, you will need a way to adjust the overall system gain to avoid distortion.

 This format is meant for audio systems with a convolution engine (aka "convolver") such as [Roon](https://help.roonlabs.com/portal/en/kb/articles/dsp-engine-parametric-equalizer), [moOde](https://moodeaudio.org), [CamillaDSP](https://github.com/HEnquist/camilladsp), [Volumio](https://volumio.com/en/), etc.

+It is normal for a change in overall system gain to happen when using a convolver.
+You will need a way to adjust the overall gain to avoid distortion.

+When exporting the impulse response of IIR filters (ex: PEQs), the tail of the impulse response will never actually reach zero (that's what Infinite Impulse Response means).
+This is why HouseCurve exports a relatively long impulse response.
+On some systems, the length of this filter will cause high CPU usage.
+In this situation, you can experiment with truncating the impulse response by shortening it in a audio editor like [Audacity](https://www.audacityteam.org).

 ## Test signal